chrede88/home-ops/docs/fluxcd.md

     kustomize.toolkit.fluxcd.io/prune: disabled # <- don't delete stuff in this namespace
 ```

-For each app I'll have a file that points to the folder containing the helm release or normal kubernetes files.
+For each app I'll have a file that points to the folder containing the helm release or normal Kubernetes manifest files.

 ```yaml
 # ./cluster/kubernetes/kube-system/cilium/ks.yaml